awslabs/flowgger/README.md

 LTSV is especially designed for structured data, and is faster to parse than RFC 5424.
 Timestamps (the `time` property) can be in RFC 3339 format (preferred) or in English format.
+Optional short descriptions of each event (equivalent to `short_message` in GELF or to the final, non-structured message in RFC 5424) can be given for a key called `message`.

 Up to `queuesize` messages can be buffered in memory if the final datastore cannot keep up with the input rate.